 Direct questions to: Tess Beem at [email protected] if you cannot find the answers to your questions on this page.

 The Seed grant program is focused on community-based, local initiatives.
-For the Grassroot Fund that means that:
+For the Grassroots Fund that means that:

-- The group is volunteer-driven or has no more than 2 full-time paid staff.
+- groups that are volunteer-driven or have no more than 2 full-time paid staff (80 hrs/week)

 - Lobbying or partisan political activity

 - Acquisition of land and/or buildings

 - Studies with no follow-up action